 - Where are we recruiting and engaging?
 When it comes to getting people involved, location is just as important as technique.

-- Are you reaching out to local faith communities, minority-focused civic organizations, Black civic organizations, civil rights groups, Historically Black Colleges and Universities/Hispanic-Serving Institutions/Tribal Institutions, Black Greek Letter Organizations, and the ethnic small business community?
+- Are you reaching out to local faith communities, civic organizations focused on people of color and Indigenous communities, civil rights groups, Historically Black Colleges and Universities/Hispanic-Serving Institutions/Tribal Institutions, Black Greek Letter Organizations, and the ethnic small business community?

 - Many faith communities have separate services in different languages.
 Are you equipped to speak to these audiences in different languages?